 Content editing: $0.02/word, with a minimum of $10

 I will find plot holes, character discrepancies, and point out stilted or unrealistic dialogue.
 I’m also detail oriented and analytical, and I tend to catch things that have fallen through the cracks, such as continuity errors.
 I will accept nonfiction if it is written for a general audience.
 No academic texts.
 I can help you determine if your nonfiction work flows well and is easy for a non-expert to understand.
 Research and fact-checking are not part of this rate, but can be arranged separately.

 Proofreading: $0.01/word, with a minimum of $10

 I will proofread and correct your book, article, blog post, or document.
 I will correct grammar, spelling, and general (American) English language errors.
 The genre restrictions listed above do not apply to proofreading.

 Rate: $30/10,000 words, with a minimum charge of $10

 I will read and critique your story.
 I’ll tell you what I like, what I don’t like, and basically give you the type of information you’d get if I were to write a public review of your book.
-No epic fantasy*, dystopian, sci-fi, or erotica (romance is okay).
+My typical critique is 2-3 type-written pages.
 I will accept nonfiction if it is written for a general audience.
 No academic texts.
 Please note: this critique is to help you improve your story.
 I do not accept payment for posting reviews on Amazon or other venues.

 I do not do rewrites or revisions.